Brett-Kennedy/PRISM-Rules/README.md

 ```

 ### Results
 The data is binned into low, medium, and high values for each column.
-The results are a set of rules per target class, each with the
+The results are a set of rules per target class.

 ```
 Target: 0